Simple Ways to Prevent Water Damage in the Home

 There are also options like buying a home warranty as a type of insurance in case any of your appliances break.
 One of the most dangerous things to do with appliances is use them whether or not operating properly.
-Having a home warrantyis it cost-effective way to protect your appliances in your home.
+Having a home warranty is a cost-effective way to protect your appliances in your home.

 Look for Signs

 Another thing you can do is look for signs of water damage.
 Something like a musty smell can mean that there’s mold growth.
-Stains on ceilings or walls show that there may be water seeping into rooms.
+Stains on ceilings or walls show that water may seep into rooms.
 These stains are usually yellow or brown.

 Other signs to look for when looking for water damage include a patch of water on your carpet, musty odors, or the sound of water droplets inside your home.